-- Be a mature adult over the age 18

-- Possess strong English language skills

-- Willing to work long hours

-- Be open minded, energetic, and flexible

-- Have no criminal record

-- Have sufficient funds to pay for program fees, flights and all additional costs

-- Be independent and self-motivated.
-You are required to be pro-active in the application process, to research your

-employment position, location and travels fully.
-It is important to understand that living and working in a new

-living environment will be challenging at times and is a learning and life experience, not simply a holiday.
+- Be a mature adult over the age 18. - Possess strong English language skills - Willing to work long hours with kids and some prior experience - Be open minded, energetic, flexible & prepared to work long hours! - Have no criminal record - Have sufficient funds to pay for program fees, flights and all additional costs - Be independent and self-motivated.
+You are required to be pro-active in the application process, to research your employment position, location and travels fully.
+It is important to understand that living and working in a new living environment will be challenging at times and is a learning and life experience, not simply a holiday.

-\International applicants must meet the eligibility for the J1 Summer Work Travel Visa: http://j1visa.state.gov/programs/summer-work-travel/
+International applicants must meet the eligibility for the J1 Summer Work Travel Visa: http://j1visa.state.gov/programs/summer-work-travel/